Topics

 Use gestures and animations:

-Touch is the primary input method for mobile devices, so it’s essential to design for touch interactions.
-Use large, easy-to-press buttons and provide clear feedback for touch events.
+As touch is the primary input method for mobile devices, it is essential to design for touch interactions.
+Use large, easy-to-press buttons, and provide clear feedback for touch events.

 Consider the context of use:

-Mobile devices are often used on the go, in different environments, and with various distractions.
-Consider the context of use when designing, and ensure that your app is easy to use and navigate, even in less-than-ideal conditions.
+Mobile devices are frequently used while moving around, in numerous situations, and while being preoccupied by various things.
+Consider the context of use when designing, and make sure your app is easy to use and navigate even in less-than-ideal situations.

 Provide offline access: